mhoban/rainbow_bridge/README.md

 The most basic requirements for a rainbow_bridge run are fastq-formatted sequence file(s) and [a file defining PCR primers (and where applicable, sample barcodes)](#barcode-file)<sup>\*</sup>.
 Sequences can be either single- or paired-end and may be raw (i.e., one fastq file per sequencing direction), already demultiplexed by the sequencer (i.e., one fastq file per sample per sequencing direction), a combination of the two, or demultiplexed by a previous run of the pipeline (in FASTA format).
 The demultiplexing strategy must be specified to rainbow_bridge using the `--demultiplexed-by` option.
 See [below](#specifying-demultiplexing-strategy) for more information.

-<sup>\*</sup>The barcode file can be omitted if your fastq files have already had their primers stripped and you pass the `--skip-primer-match` option.
+<sup>\*</sup>The barcode file can be omitted if your fastq files have already had their primers stripped and you pass the `--no-pcr` option.

 Details about the input formats the pipeline supports: